AlexsJones/jaeger-bomb/README.md

 # jaeger-bomb

-A simple app to create Jaeger spans with [jaeger-client-go](https://github.com/jaegertracing/jaeger-client-go)
+A simple app to create Jaeger spans with [jaeger-client-go](https://github.com/jaegertracing/jaeger-client-go) in your kubernetes cluster to test your jaeger install is all hunky-dory.

-This app will create a nest of spans every few seconds - it is useful for testing your entire Jaeger setup.
+This app will create a nest of spans every few seconds it's not very exciting.

 ### How it works 👩🏻‍💻